 The Adirondacks owe their reputation as a recreational paradise to its topography — a unique combination of high rocky summits and endless waterways.
-Surrounded by the High Peaks and dense evergreen forests, the Whiteface Region offers rugged outdoor activities for adventurous hearts of all ages and abilities.
+Surrounded by mountains, dense evergreen forests and pristine waters, the Whiteface Region offers outdoor activities for adventurous hearts of all ages and abilities.

-Watch world-class athletes excel in their sport, or experience one of our seasonal festivals, check out our calendar of events to find out what's happening and when.
+Watch world-class athletes excel in their sport or experience one of our seasonal festivals.
+Check out our calendar of events to find out what's happening and when.
 And, of course, it's never too early to start planning your next vacation.
-Wilmington is the home to Whiteface Mountain, what more could you ask for?